uoon/Hobproj/README.md

 		current_scene.enter()

 class Inventory(object):
-"""Need to figure out how to add/change to dict from another class"""
+"""Need to figure out how to add/change to the dict in Inventory from another class such as StartRoom"""

 	def __init__(self):
 		self.items = {}